-The vision continues to be core to the work of the Trust and leaders are tasked with driving their schools forward in line with the vision itself and the ensuing strategic plan.
+The vision continues to be core to the work of the Trust and leaders are tasked with driving their schools forward in line with the vision itself and the ensuing the strategic plan is robust and secure.
+This vision is also being reviewed and refined following a very successful Trust event that was held in September, at which key stakeholders and key high-profile guest speakers were able to have an input into the day's events.